alibaba/Virtualview-Android/README.md

 XML template to build business component dynamically and virtual view to improve performance, these are two most important reason to use VirtualView.

-For more information, see this.
-TODO (Chinese language only now)
+For more information, see [this](http://tangram.pingguohe.net/docs/virtualview/about-virtualview).

 ## Features